 The universal shelf registration on Form F-3 and short form base shelf prospectus were renewed in January 2013 for the same offering limit and covering the same securities.
 These documents allow PolyMet the option to offer and sell, from time to time in one or more offerings, up to \$500 million of its debt securities, common shares, warrants and units in the United States and Canada.
 Unless otherwise specified the net proceeds from the offering of the securities will be used for construction finance for our copper, nickel, precious metals development project located in Minnesota and for working capital.
-There were no issuances of securities under these registrations during the years ended January 31, 2014 or 2013.
+There were no issuances of securities under these registrations during the three months ended April 30, 2014 or the year ended January 31, 2014.